Unlocking the Mary Hamilton Papers

 Miss Mary Hamilton

-This ambitious three-year project, funded by the Arts and Humanities Research Council, exploits an almost untouched archive to answer important questions about reading, letter-writing and everyday language in Georgian England and the contribution made by social networks to these significant cultural practices.
+This ambitious project, funded by the Arts and Humanities Research Council, exploits an almost untouched archive to answer important questions about reading, letter-writing and everyday language in Georgian England and the contribution made by social networks to these significant cultural practices.